petersid2022/skroutz-prosfores-scraper-go/README.md

 * Use a better HTML parsing library (GoQuery)

-# Things I am going to implement
+# Things I am working on
 * ~~Command-Line flags (change category, add filters, prices ascending/descending etc.)~~ [[f155812]](https://github.com/petersid2022/skroutz-web-scraper-go/commit/f155812c9a3daa9e19d77b2e0e172f07b4546021)

-* Add colors.
+* Use goroutines (Concurrency)

+* Reuse HTTP client, instead of creating a new one for every request.

 Input is very much appreciated.
 This is a ["Hello, World!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program, so as you would expect there are a few* rough edges.